connected-rgalimova/ryan_g_ruby_katas/README.md

 1. Given an Integer, return as a Roman Numeral
 1. Given a Roman Numeral, return as an Integer

+### Extending String Calculator
+The purpose of this kata is to demonstrate the importance and value of the SOLID principles.

+Recommended Prework: Read up on SOLID principles.
+Some resources:

+SOLID Principles in Pictures
+SOLID: The First 5 Principles of OOP (examples in PHP) The Kata: Extend string calculator so that it:

+can add roman numerals
+can return the result in roman numerals, specified by a command in the string input remembers and adds to a running total can reset the running total, specified by a command in the string input validates input to avoid unexpected behaviour

 ## Links

 - [Old tdd-katas repository in JavaScript](https://github.com/connected-psobocinski/tdd-katas)